ashbin-jaison/riskX/README.md

 Wind speeds are highly influenced by local terrain features such as hills, valleys, and land cover.

-To model these local effects, RiskX downscales the coarse wind fields to a ~90 m resolution grid (this can be further downscaled to 30m resolution).
+To model these local effects, WindRisk downscales the coarse wind fields to a ~90 m resolution grid (this can be further downscaled to 30m resolution).

 This enables detailed estimation of wind hazard for individual buildings or infrastructure assets.

 3. Statistical Downscaling Approach
-RiskX uses statistical learning methods to model the relationship between wind speed and terrain features.
+WindRisk uses statistical learning methods to model the relationship between wind speed and terrain features.
 The general idea:
 Coarse-resolution wind data is paired with terrain variables to learn how wind speeds vary with local features.